 - Waste collection

 - Waste collection is based on the collection systems of Germany and Austria.
 A pre-sorting step occurs to separate the waste into different fractions, generating the desired feedstock for the recycling plant.
 Waste collection and presorting are based on secondary data.

 - Borealis production

-- Primary data from Borealis' production sites are used in the life cycle assessments that inform Kaboni.
+- Primary data from Borealis' production sites, excluding the compounding sites, are used in the life cycle assessments that inform Kaboni.
+The data for compounding is based on secondary data.
 In the production of renewable products, the mass balance model is used to save identical volume of fossil feedstock by replacing it with bio feedstock.
 All Bornewables polymers are certified by ISCC Plus and are traceable to source.

 - The cradle to gate GWP of all products from fossil and renewable sources are based on Borealis’ plants in Belgium, Finland and Sweden for the reference year 2019.